 One Mile Away will had a theatrical release across the UK in March last year.

-The #RoadToFreedom Tour will start on the 15th April (start of the summer school term) and carry on until the autumn.
-We plan to visit as many schools, youth centres and young offenders institutes as we can, to directly speak to the people who need to hear the message of the film.
+The #RoadToFreedom Tour then started in April and will carried on until autumn 2013, visiting schools, youth centres and young offenders institutes, to directly speak to the people who need to hear the message of the film.

-The primary audience for this film are young people living in inner cities, who wouldn't usually go to the cinema or tune in to watch a documentary on tv.
-In order to reach these people we are going on the road, and we need your help!
+The primary audience for this film is young people living in inner cities, who wouldn't usually go to the cinema or tune in to watch a documentary on tv.

 Ping Pong Care Campaign 2013